Messyginger0804/poopiemovies/README.md

 This project leverages the following technologies:

 - **Frontend:**
-  - React: A popular JavaScript library for building user interfaces.
+  - [React](https://react.dev/): A popular JavaScript library for building user interfaces.
-  - Vite: A fast, opinionated web build tool.
+  - [Vite](https://vitejs.dev/): A fast, opinionated web build tool.
-  - Tailwind CSS: A utility-first CSS framework for rapid web development.
+  - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapid web development.

 - **Backend:**
-  - Java Spring Boot: A powerful and comprehensive Java-based framework.
+  - [Java Spring Boo](https://spring.io/projects/spring-boot): A powerful and comprehensive Java-based framework.
+  - [Maven](https://maven.apache.org/): A build automation and project management tool for Java projects.
-  - MongoDB: A NoSQL database for flexible and scalable data storage.
+  - [MongoDB](https://www.mongodb.com/): A NoSQL database for flexible and scalable data storage.
+  - [Docker](https://www.docker.com/): A containerization platform for building, shipping, and running applications.
 ## How to Use

-To engage with **PoopieReviewSite**, follow these steps:
+To engage with **PoopieMovies**, follow these steps:

+visit the live site https://poopiereviews.netlify.app/

 1. Clone or download the project repository to your local machine.